ghacks Technology News

 There is no iPod interaction as of now, at least none that I was able to detect in the short time that I’ve been using songbird.

-The developers plan to build in some additional features like extensions which work the same way as they are in firefox and thunderbird and the ability to import and burn songs from CD.
+The developers plan to build in some additional features like extensions into the program which work the same way as they do in Firefox and Thunderbird.
+Options to import and burn songs from CD are also planned.

-Songbird is probably not the best media player when it comes to playing songs, it feels a little bit clumsly and loaded with features but it defiantly is the best when it comes to interaction between web and player.
-If you are using lots of podcasts, radio stations and the like songbird should be your number one choice.
+Songbird is probably not the best media player when it comes to playing songs, it feels a little bit clumsy and loaded with features but it definitely is the best when it comes to interaction between web and player.
+If you are listening to lots of podcasts, radio stations and the like songbird should be your number one choice.

 Sorry guys for this O.T., few weeks ago visiting this site i’ve found post a link for a site that “paint” the structure of the sites, if i remember fine in the post was posted a picture of the painted structure of ghacks.